Jedediah Bila Reflects On Her Big Move: ‘Time For A New Adventure’

 It’s moving day… .
 I moved from Staten Island to Manhattan when I was 21 for grad school.
 I stayed for a couple of years, left, then moved back at 26 and have lived here right up until now, minus one year in Brooklyn.
 It’s crazy to think about how many life changes I’ve gone through here.
 From being a Columbia student, to cocktail waitressing at a downtown lounge and a midtown hotel, to teaching at an Upper East Side school, to the TV world.
 There were times when I was broke, in debt, and totally lost.
 I remember waiting tables at a two-story lounge till 4am in my mid-twenties.
 Those were tough shifts (with a lot of stairs!), but I learned so much.
 I had some ridiculous dates in this city.
 I loved taking late-night walks listening to music on my headphones in my twenties and it used to drive my best friend insane because he’d worry about me wandering around.
 But there was something about nighttime in the city that made me think clearer. .
 I didn’t meet my best friends here—I had stumbled upon them with great luck in Staten Island in middle school and college.
 I can’t even say I found myself here, because I think I did that in college more than anywhere else.
 What I can say is that Manhattan gave me the best bullshit meter in the world—I can spot a bullshitter a mile away.
 I learned how to find some peace through lots of noise and commotion, and that’s no small task.
 I learned how to get 75 things done at once and still have energy (and time) to spare.
 I learned how to make some really tiny spaces (375 square feet was my record) homey and adorable. .
 7 Manhattan apartments.
 6 neighborhoods.
 What a journey.
 And so many laughs.
 So, so, so many laughs. .
 Time for a new adventure.❤️

 The apartment she left behind was where she and husband Jeremy Scher lived for the past several years.
-She brought son Hartley Luca home from the hospital to that home in 2019.
-It is also where she and Jeremy battled coronavirus in April.
+She brought son Hartley Luca from the hospital to that home in 2019.
+It was also where she and Jeremy battled coronavirus infections in April.

-The newswoman noted in the comments section of the share that she moved from her hometown of Staten Island, New York to Manhattan at the age of 21 to attend graduate school at Columbia University.
-Jedidiah is also an alumnus of Wagner College.
-In the caption, she shared her experiences as a resident of the city, including her many jobs prior to her career on television including work as a waitress and teacher.
+The newswoman noted in the comments section that she moved from her hometown of Staten Island, New York to Manhattan at the age of 21 to attend graduate school at Columbia University.
+Jedediah is also an alumnus of Wagner College.
+In the caption, she shared her experiences as a resident of the city, including her many jobs prior to her career on television — including work as a waitress and teacher.

-In the comments section of the share, which has been liked 4,600 times and counting, Jedediah’s followers wished her the best of luck on her new journey.
+In the comments section of the post, which has been liked 4,600 times and counting, Jedediah’s followers wished her the best of luck on her new journey.

 “Blessings to you, sounds like the right decision,” remarked one follower of the former The View host.